 More importantly, role playing is a form of play, an uncompetitive play that by itself makes the environment less competitive and hostile, thereby creating a fun and relaxed environment in which students can engage, participate, and forge bonds with each other and with the teacher.
 This encourages students to take on an increased role in their involvement in class, and encourages them to take on an increased stake in their own learning in the classroom.

-Whether it’s yoghurt in a tub, or fro-yo in a cup, we simply can’t resist.
+Whether it’s yoghurt in a tub, or fro-yo in a cup, I simply can’t resist.

-But here’s a problem: we realised a lot of the big yoghurt brands sold in supermarkets are full of sugar – lots and lots of unnecessary sugar.
+But here’s a problem: I realised a lot of the big yoghurt brands sold in supermarkets are full of sugar – lots and lots of unnecessary sugar.
 That’s not healthy at all!

 The only sugar-free yoghurt we found in supermarkets was Greek yoghurt (not to be confused with Greek-styled yoghurt).
 But Greek yoghurt is quite an acquired taste.
-Both The Wife and I find it difficult to consume it on its own.
+I found it difficult to consume it on its own.
 It’s incredibly sour, and the only way is to add other ingredients such as honey, muesli, etc.

 The folks from Alvas Dairy Pte.
 Ltd., contacted me last week after reading my blog.
 They have been producing natural set yoghurt for almost 10 years.